 Many people don’t believe that a lawyer can help them with a no-fault insurance claim, but that’s not true.
 Your lawyer can help you in several ways.
 We can help you calculate your damages so you can be sure you’re getting a fair deal from your insurance company.

 Sometimes, insurers will try to take advantage of an accident victim’s lack of legal knowledge concerning what they’re owed in a settlement.
-Reach out to David Christensen Law to get help filing a no-fault claim in Michigan.
-You can get in touch with an attorney at our firm by filling out the form below or by calling our office at 248-213-4900.
+Reach out to Christensen Law to get help filing a no-fault claim in Michigan.
+You can get in touch with an attorney at our firm by filling out the form below or by calling our office.